Plinko Audit · YEET-PLI

 Bet limits (min / max) per dropPending verificationStandard catalogue-wide limits expected

 The Yeet plinko HMAC-verified side is verified through HMAC-SHA256 replay.
 The per-game RTP and configuration details are pending operator publication or larger-sample reproduction in the next cycle.
-This is a Yeet-as-newer-brand context: the data accretes across cycles as the brand publishes more documentation.
+This is a Yeet-as-newer-brand context: the data accretes across cycles as Yeet publishes more documentation.

 The binomial bucket distribution behind every drop

-Plinko at Yeet runs the same structural mechanic as Plinko at Stake, Roobet, Shuffle, and every other operator in our audit set.
+Plinko at Yeet runs the same structural mechanic as Plinko at Stake, Roobet, Shuffle, and every other operator in operator coverage.
 The chip drops down a peg-array, makes N independent left-or-right decisions, and lands in one of N+1 buckets.
 The bucket determines the payout multiplier.

 Yeet Plinko bucket math (same as cross-brand reference)